wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.4.8 - Released on 11 March 2025 =
+= 4.4.9 - Released on 17 April 2025 =
-* New: Compatibility with the latest WC [9.7.1]
+* New: Compatibility with the latest WC [9.7.1] and WP [6.8]
-* New: Added Refund Rules on the Order View Page
+* Fix: Resolved an issue affecting the display of the shipping label in email notifications.
+* Fix: Addressed and corrected various validation issues throughout the plugin.